 When you want to show your readers that your characters are enemies, you should never just outright tell the readers why the characters are enemies.
 You will hear this said a lot in creative writing, but show, don’t tell.
 What this means is that you want the reader to come to the conclusion that these characters are enemies without you specifically and directly just telling them that they are enemies.

 So, for instance, convey through character interactions, dialogue, and world-building why the two characters hate each other.
 Don’t tell me that “Joe hates Stacy.”
 No, show me why Joe would hate Stacy.
-Maybe they’re academic rivals.
-Maybe they play the same sport.
-Maybe they’re in a match competition.
-Whatever it is, actually show me these two characters hating each other without telling me that they do.
+Maybe she’s the princess and he’s a rogue bandit.
+Maybe she’s a fae and he’s a fae-hunter.
+Whatever it is, actually show me these two characters hating each other without just telling me that they do.

 2. Build Tension